BradleyCodeU/bradleycodeu.github.io/_apcsp/objects/chatbots.md

 REQUIREMENTS:
   - Create 2 dictionary-based chatbots (if you are working with a partner then create 4 chatbots).
-Each chatbot must have 8 key/value pairs.
-Each chatbot must have 8 *unique* responses.
+      - Each chatbot must have 8 key/value pairs.
+      - Each chatbot must have 8 *unique* responses.
+      - Each chatbot must have a "name" key with their name as the value.
   - Create a validNumber() function that take one argument: userString.
 It will return true if the userString is an integer number that is greater than zero.
 Otherwise false.
 Use try-except so that it doesn't crash.
   - Create a getChatbotList() function that takes no arguments.
 It just returns a list that contains all of your chatbots.
 Do not include the demo chatbot `dan` in the list.
   - Create a main() function that will...